-For the purpose of these guidelines, social media is defined as any online interactive tool which encourages participation, interaction and exchanges.
-New forms of social media appear on a regular basis and include Facebook, Flickr, Instagram, YouTube, LinkedIn, Tik-Tok, WhatsApp and Twitter, as well as blogs, discussion forums, instant messaging and any website that allows public commenting or posting.
+For the purpose of the guidelines, social media is defined as any online interactive tool or application which encourages participation, interaction and communication exchanges.
+New forms of social media appear on a regular basis and include Facebook, Flickr, Instagram, YouTube, LinkedIn, Tik-Tok, WhatsApp and X, additionally, blogs, discussion forums, instant messaging and any website that allows public commenting or posting.
 Some international regions will also have their own platforms, such as Weibo in China which is also included.